ng-zi-yi/ID_OpenHouse_website/README.md

 - Navigation Header - allows users to navigate between different pages
 - Home Page - allows users to view the different schools in NP
 - Individual School Pages - allows users to view the different diplomas offered in each school
-- Quiz Page - allows users to find out what school matches their interest and if NP is the right school for them
-- Contact Page - allows users to view NP's contact and individual schools' contact for further enquiry
 - After scrolling past all the schools in the Home Page, there is a button that redirects them to the Quiz Page when clicked
-- For the Contact Page, there is a navigation bar that scrolls to the selected school's telphone no and email
-- For the Quiz Page, once the user gets their result.
-They are able to see the top 3 schools that matches their interest
 - Footer contains links to NP's social media platforms
+- Quiz page allows user to chose which quiz they would like to find out.
+Either (1) find the school that fits them the most or (2) if np is the school for them.
+- Quiz 1 page - allows users to select their choice for the answer and click next or previous question.
+Once they finished answering all the questions which is total of 5.
+They will be shown the results of the quiz.
+The result will be in a card format with a button that allows them to learn more of their resulted school.
+- Quiz 2 page - allows users know more about NP and with that knowledge interest them to aim for NP as their future school.
+Users are able to choose an answer and by indication of color of the choice they selected.
+Red indicating incorrect  and green indicating the chosen answer correct.
+This quiz encourages user to read more of NP's official website.
+- Contacts page - shows user the contact information and addresses of NP and the individual school's for their further enquiry.
+The user are able to navigate to the school contact table by navigation below the Academic School Contact.

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future: